RammusLeo/DPMesh/README.md

 --distributed \
 ```

 The evaluation process can be done with one Nvidia GeForce RTX 4090 GPU (24GB VRAM).
+You can use more GPUs by specifying the GPU ids.

 ## 🫰 Acknowledgments